Choosing the right RCAC system size

 In this article, we break down four major factors to consider when selecting the right reverse-cycle air conditioner for your home.

-Living with efficient heating and cooling can assist in maintaining your thermal comfort and can help you to feel more comfortable in your home all year round.
+An efficient heating and cooling system can help maintain your thermal comfort at home all year round.

 If you’re considering upgrading to an energy-efficient reverse-cycle air conditioner (RCAC), it’s important to understand how to read the key specifications and ratings of different models on the market before making a purchase.

-Before we list major factors to consider when purchasing an RCAC, here are a few concepts it's important to be aware of when comparing different model types:
+Here are a few concepts to be aware of when comparing different model types:

-• The size of a reverse cycle air conditioner unit refers to its kilowatt (kW) measurement capacity and not the physical size of the unit.
+• The size of a reverse cycle air conditioner unit refers to its kilowatt (kW) measurement capacity, not the physical size of the unit.

 • The efficiency of a unit is displayed as a star rating and established by determining the ratio of power input to cooling and heating capacity output.
 The more stars, the more energy efficient.
 This star rating allows you to compare the efficiency of different appliances as you are shopping around.
 Keep in mind that the efficiency of heating and cooling are rated separately.